pdxjohnny/pdxjohnny.github.io/content/posts/tpm2.md

       - `TPMS_CONTEXT.from_tools(ctxbytes)`
     - Exceptions run return code thorugh RcDecode for error message
       - `TSS2_Exception`
-      - Handle, parmeter, session, and return code are provided
+      - Handle, parameter, session, and return code are provided
     - ESAPI
       - `with ESAPI(TCTILdr("device")) as e: e.get_random()`
       - Context managers are your friend, they help you close the underlying TCTI